Skip to main content

 Why Coding Agents Write Plausible but Broken Code

-A lot of AI-generated code fails in the same frustrating way: it looks reasonable, maybe even passes a few checks, and then breaks when the real system touches it.
+A lot of AI-generated code fails the same way: it looks reasonable, maybe passes a few checks, and then falls apart the moment the real system touches it.
+The easy explanation is "the models aren't good enough yet."
+The more useful one is that most languages still assume a human is carrying the missing context in their head.

 1. Canonical representation beats stylistic freedom

-A model trained on many styles will keep selecting the most statistically likely pattern, not the one your repo expects.
-The result is code that is locally plausible but globally wrong for the codebase.
+Most mainstream languages let one team solve the same problem in several equally legal ways.
+That is convenient for humans and expensive for agents.
+A model trained on many styles keeps reaching for the most statistically likely pattern, not the one your repo actually expects, and you get code that is locally plausible but globally wrong for the codebase.

 In X07, the canonical source form is x07AST JSON, not a text syntax that has to survive string-based edits.
 That means agents can edit tree structure directly instead of gambling on whitespace and parser recovery.